deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/falcon-client/configurations.md

 ### Babel

-Falcon Client gives you Ecma Script 6 compiled via Babel 7.
+DEITY PWA Frontend gives you Ecma Script 6 compiled via Babel 7.
 However, if you want to add your own babel transformations, you can override defaults by adding the `babel.config.json` (or `babel.config.js`) file into the root of your project.
 Please note that it is necessary to at the very minimum the default `@deity/babel-preset-falcon-client` preset:

 ```json
 {